kitbagjs/router/docs/core-concepts/params.md

 ```

 ## Param Types
 By default all params are strings.
-But you can define a specific type for a param by using the `path` or `query` utilities.
+However, using the `path`, `query`, and `host` utilities you can assign different param types.

 Now the `year` param will have the type `number` when being accessed.

 ```ts {1,5-7}
 import { path } from '@kitbag/router'